-- Wearing the correct uniform items and maintaining smartness in dress and appearance - Walking when inside the building, keeping to the left in corridors - Taking account of others when using doorways, holding doors open for people when possible - Entering and leaving assemblies and acts of worship in a calm and peaceful manner

-- When moving around the school in a class line pupils walk silently. - Greeting and addressing others politely - Assuming joint responsibility for keeping shared areas such as the library, corridors and toilets tidy.
+- Wearing the correct uniform items and maintaining smartness in dress and appearance - Walking when inside the building, keeping to the left in corridors - Taking account of others when using doorways, holding doors open for people when possible - Entering and leaving assemblies and acts of worship in a calm and peaceful manner - When moving around the school in a class line pupils walk silently. - Greeting and addressing others including visitors to the school politely - Assuming joint responsibility for keeping shared areas such as the library, hall, gardens, playground, corridors and toilets tidy.